firebase/quickstart-js/gcf/README.md

-# Firebase Cloud Functions Quickstart
+# Firebase Cloud Functions Quickstart - Web

 This quickstart demonstrates using **Google Cloud Functions** and its interaction with a **Firebase database** through a simple **Web app**.